geez0219/website-ng/src/assets/branches/master/tutorial/advanced/t03_operator.md

 <a id='ta03no'></a>

 ## NumpyOp
 NumpyOp is used in `Pipeline` for data pre-processing and augmentation.
-You can go through [Beginner tutorial 4](./tutorials/master/beginner/t04_pipeline) to get an overview of NumpyOp and their usage.
+You can go through [Beginner Tutorial 4](./tutorials/master/beginner/t04_pipeline) to get an overview of NumpyOp and their usage.
 Here, we will talk about some advanced NumpyOps.

 <a id='ta03do'></a>